UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps.rst

   :alt: RViz screen capture of a published map.
   :align: center

 Now we can publish a map, let's make use of it!
-Close all the windows and terminals and procede to the next section (:doc:`Localisation in a Map <../week09_tut_localisation>`).
+Close all the windows and terminals and procede to the next section.